vkarpov15/mastering-async-await/content/chapter3.md

 ```

 Co offers several neat features that async/await does not natively support.
 By
-virtue of being a userland library, co can iterate faster and be more extensible.
+virtue of being a userland library, co can be more extensible.
-For example, co can natively handle when you `yield` an array of promises or a
+For example, co can handle when you `yield` an array of promises or a
 map of promises.

 <div class="example-header-wrap"><div class="example-header">Example 3.13</div></div>